The HBase client HTable

 // Create a connection to the cluster.
 HConnection connection = HConnectionManager.createConnection(Configuration); HTableInterface table = connection.getTable("myTable"); // use table as needed, the table returned is lightweight table.close(); // use the connection for other access to the cluster connection.close();

-Constructing HTableInterface implementation is very lightweight and resources are controlled/shared if you go this route.
+Constructing HTableInterface implementation is very lightweight and resources are controlled.

 Puts are sent to RegionServers when the writebuffer